Lyft: Discrimination complaint (incl. service-animal refusal) deactivation appeal

 What actually works

 Don't argue about the rule; answer what happened.
-Lay out the facts in order, point to the report you filed first if you filed one, and for service-animal cases say clearly that you follow the law.
+Lay out the facts in order, point to the report you filed first if you filed one, and for service-animal cases say clearly that you follow the law: you may ask only whether the animal is required for a disability and what task it does, so state what you asked and what happened.
 If you had to refuse for a required reason (no car seat, a kid riding alone), name that rule and show the cancellation reason you picked in the app.

 Be realistic: platforms rarely reverse this one.
 Your appeal needs strong proof of what really caused it, not an apology or a plea.